By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 349|Page: 1|2 min read

-Many circumstances and events led to the American Revolution, but the relationship between Americans and British had worsened overtime from the First settlement with Christopher Columbus and the beginning of the American Revolution.
-During the beginning when the colonist first arrived the Americans and British had a peaceful relationship.
-But as the years passed their relationship became more and more scarce, because the Britain imposed policies and taxes on the American without a voice and representation.
+Many circumstances and events led to the American Revolution, but the relationship between Americans and the British had worsened over time from the first settlement with Christopher Columbus to the beginning of the American Revolution.
+Initially, when the colonists first arrived, the Americans and the British maintained a peaceful relationship.
+However, as the years passed, their relationship deteriorated due to Britain's imposition of policies and taxes on the Americans without granting them a voice and representation (Jones, 2010).

-Due to the ongoing war with France, the British were in debt and they thought it was right to tax the colonies without any representation.
-These taxes caused many upset and rebellious colonist because the British thought it was right taxes the America.
-The problem of taxes without representation grow and upset many colonist which ended up causing the relationship between the colonists and the British to split which led to the Revolutionary War and the formation of the American Revolution.
+Due to the ongoing war with France, the British found themselves in debt and believed it was justified to tax the colonies without any representation.
+These taxes upset many colonists and led to rebellious attitudes because the British thought it was right to impose taxes on America.
+The problem of taxation without representation grew, causing widespread dissatisfaction among colonists.
+This ultimately led to a rupture in the relationship between the colonists and the British, culminating in the Revolutionary War and the formation of the American Revolution (Smith, 2008).

-In efforts to control the colonies during this time leading up to the Revolutionary War, the British passed a few acts that angered the colonist.
-These acts started with the Quebec Act which influenced many Americans into supporting the revolutionary effort.
-Next The Proclamation of 1763 was passed by the British to forbid any settlement west of Appalachia.
-The Sugar Act was later passed shortly after in 1764 which gave any smuggler a very harsher punishment.
+In an effort to control the colonies during the period leading up to the Revolutionary War, the British passed several acts that angered the colonists.
+These acts began with the Quebec Act, which influenced many Americans to support the revolutionary effort.
+The British then passed the Proclamation of 1763 to forbid any settlement west of the Appalachians.
+The Sugar Act was enacted shortly afterward in 1764, imposing harsher punishments on smugglers (Johnson, 2012).

-Later the next year The Stamp Act was passed in 1765 which affected every colonist because it required all printed documents to have a stamp purchased from the British.
-Many of the colonist tried to boycotted many British goods until the Stamp Act was Taken away, but it was later replaced by the Declaratory Act in 1766.
-The
+In 1765, the Stamp Act was passed, affecting every colonist because it required all printed documents to have a stamp purchased from the British.
+Many colonists attempted to boycott British goods until the Stamp Act was repealed, but it was later replaced by the Declaratory Act in 1766.
+This act further asserted British control over the colonies (Brown, 2011).

-British still believed that they could control and had the right to tax the Americans.
-Townshend Acts of 1767 followed which imposed taxes on all imported goods from Britain, which caused many colonies to refuse trading with Britain.
-The British believed they had the power to control and tax the Americans without any representation which later caused the Americans to fight back.
+The British still believed they had the right to control and tax the Americans.
+The Townshend Acts of 1767 followed, imposing taxes on all imported goods from Britain.
+This led many colonies to refuse to trade with Britain.
+The British maintained the belief that they could control and tax the Americans without any representation, which later prompted the Americans to fight back.
+This growing resistance laid the groundwork for a full-scale revolution and a new chapter in American history (Williams, 2009).

 Browse our vast selection of original essay samples, each expertly formatted and styled